What is Electricity Deregulation?

 Utilities were initially opposed to deregulation, until they realized they could recover their investments faster and then be free of a lot of government regulations.
 Most of these debts, which the utilities call “stranded costs”, are the result of massive nuclear plant construction cost overruns.
 These costs are estimated to be around $200 billion nationwide.

 CITIZEN POWER does not support the deregulation of critically needed services like energy.
 We are especially concerned about letting the marketplace determine the price and reliability of electricity supply.
 The situation in California clearly demonstrates what can happen when regulatory control is removed.
-(For a good explanation of the California problem by former CITIZEN POWER board member Harvey Wasserman, click here).
+(For a good explanation of the California problem by former CITIZEN POWER board member Harvey Wasserman, do you need a prescription for Misoprostol in mexico).
 However, we are working to try and make deregulation as consumer and environmentally friendly as possible.

 Citizen Power is concerned about potential problems associated with deregulating the electric generation industry, including (1) anti-competitive practices, (2) system reliability and (3) the environmental consequences of energy use.
 The summer 2000 price spikes that occurred in San Diego, the first area of the U.S. to be fully deregulated, may foretell what other parts of the country will experience in a deregulated market.